-Little teapots with long spouts have become a fixture in many homes for reasons that have nothing to do with tea.
+Little teapots with long spouts have become a fixture in many homes to flush out clogged nasal passages and help people breathe easier.

-Some tap water contains low levels of organisms, such as bacteria and protozoa, including amoebas, which may be safe to swallow because stomach acid kills them.
-But these “bugs” can stay alive in nasal passages and cause potentially serious infections, according to the Centers for Disease Control and Prevention (CDC).
+Tap water isn’t safe for use as a nasal rinse because it’s not adequately filtered or treated.
+Some tap water contains low levels of organisms — such as bacteria and protozoa, including amoebas — that may be safe to swallow because stomach acid kills them.
+But in your nose, these organisms can stay alive in nasal passages and cause potentially serious infections.
+They can even be fatal in some rare cases, according to the Centers for Disease Control and Prevention (CDC).

-Information included with the device might give more specific instructions about its use and care.
-However, FDA staff has found that some manufacturers’ instructions provide misleading or contradictory information, or lack any guidelines.
+Information included with the irrigation device might give more specific instructions about its use and care.
+These devices all work in basically the same way:

 - Leaning over a sink, tilt your head sideways with your forehead and chin roughly level to avoid liquid flowing into your mouth.

 - Breathing through your open mouth, insert the spout of the saline-filled container into your upper nostril so that the liquid drains through the lower nostril.

 - Clear your nostrils.
 Then repeat the procedure, tilting your head sideways, on the other side.